golemfactory/golem-docs/src/pages/docs/providers/provider-installation.md

 ### Prerequisites
 To follow this tutorial, you will need the following:

-- A x86-64 linux machine
+- A linux machine with the x86-64 architecture
 - Nested virtualization enabled in your BIOS

 ### Install the provider